 All sums paid to or receivable by an employee and sums due by way of expenses allowances (as far as those sums are chargeable to UK income tax) and the money value of any other benefits.
 Received other than in cash.
 Pension contributions payable by the employer are excluded.

 REVENUE EXPENDITURE

 The day-to-day expenses of providing services.

 USEFUL ECONOMIC LIFE (UEL)

-benefits from the use of a fixed asset.
+Money borrowed for a period of less than one The period over which the Authority will derive benefits from the use of a fixed asset.